mehmetcc/fenerbahce/README.md

 # Fenerbahce

-fenerbahce is a command line tool to fetch information past and future games of Fenerbahçe's Professional Football Team
+fenerbahce is a command line tool to fetch information regarding past and future games of Fenerbahçe's Professional Football Team

-Currently, only the last and the next game information can be shown.
-In the future I will integrate live scores, and pip packaging.

 ## Installation